miso-lims/miso-lims/docs/admin/site-configuration.md

 ### `miso.runscanner.httpBasicAuthUsername`

-Username to use for HTTP Basic authentication when connecting to Run Scanner.
+Optional.
+Username for HTTP Basic authentication when accessing Run Scanner through an authentication-enabled proxy.
+Run Scanner does not provide built-in authentication, so this is only required when authentication is configured on the proxy.

 ### `miso.runscanner.httpBasicAuthPassword`

-Password to use for HTTP Basic authentication when connecting to Run Scanner.
+Optional.
+Password for HTTP Basic authentication when accessing Run Scanner through an authentication-enabled proxy.
+Run Scanner does not provide built-in authentication, so this is only required when authentication is configured on the proxy.

 ### `miso.boxscanner.servers`